 Under certain, limited circumstances, a physician who is here in the U.S. on a J-1 visa can obtain a waiver of the J-1 foreign residence requirement to enable him or her to stay in the U.S. after completing residency training.
-Currently, one of the available routes for a waiver is to obtain the support of a state department of health or federal government agency by agreeing to provide health care at a Veterans Administration Hospital or to patients in a Health Professional Shortage Area or Medically Underserved Area in the United States.
+Currently, one of the available routes for a waiver is to obtain the support of a state department of health or federal government agency by agreeing to provide health care at a Veterans Administration Hospital or to patients in a Health Professional Shortage Area in the United States.

 The waiver request to the government agency is submitted by the employer on behalf of the physician.
 The physician cannot file on his or her own behalf.
 Processing time varies considerably, depending on the government agency involved.
 If the government agency agrees to recommend a waiver, it will forward its recommendation to the Department of State’s J-1 Waiver Review Office.

 The Department of State will then send its recommendation to the U.S. Citizenship and Immigration Services (USCIS).
 The USCIS has the final authority to grant the waiver of the J-1 foreign residence requirement.
 In almost all cases, United States Citizenship and Immigration Service will follow the recommendation of the Department of State.